 The ESH designation protects the streams where salmonid species lay eggs and where young fish grow before traveling to the ocean.
-Chum, sockeye, Chinook and Coho salmon and steelhead and coastal cutthroat trout are all sensitive, threatened, or endangered salmonid species whose habitat may be designated as essential.
+Chum, sockeye, Chinook, and coho salmon, as well as steelhead and coastal cutthroat trout are all sensitive, threatened, or endangered salmonid species whose habitat may be designated as essential.

-The Department of State Lands (DSL) maintains Oregon's official essential salmonid habitat map.
-The map uses scientific data from Oregon Department of Fish and Wildlife (ODFW) to identify areas that are critical for salmonids to thrive and require a permit to remove or fill any material.
-View the current ESH map.
+The Department of State Lands maintains Oregon's official essential salmonid habitat map.
+The map uses scientific data from the Oregon Department of Fish and Wildlife to identify areas that are critical for salmonids to thrive and require a permit to remove or fill any material.
+Click the link below to view the current ESH map (published Feb.
+2023).

 Permit Requirements for ESH Areas

 removal-fill permit is required for projects that remove or place

 any amount of material into the beds or banks of ESH waterways and some wetlands.
 Types of projects that likely require a permit include building a dock, adding riprap, and other activities that may seriously affect important ESH habitat.

 Some activities are exempt and do not require a removal-fill permit, including non-motorized activities involving less than one cubic yard, many fish passage and fish screening structures, some agricultural projects, and several others.
 A full list of exempt activities is in

 chapter three of A Guide to the Removal-Fill Permit Process.

 Check the current ESH map to see if your project is in an ESH area.
 If it is,

 contact the removal-fill permit coordinator for your county.